soldee/MongoAssociateDeveloper/docs/Atlas.md

         - Enables or disables dynamic mapping of fields for this index.
         - If true, Atlas Search recursively indexes all dynamically indexable fields.
         - If false (default), you must specify individual fields to index using mappings.fields.
+  - *fields*
+    - Specify fields to index.
+    - We can specify dynamic mapping inside fields and field types to index.
+Ex:
+    ```js
+    // this will index fields:
+    //  - name of type string
+    //  - pokedex_entry of type document that contains the yellow field of type string
+    {
+      'mappings': {
+        'dynamic': false,
+        'fields': {
+          'name': {
+            'type': 'string'
+          }
+          'pokedex_entry': {
+            'type': 'document',
+            'dynamic': false,
+            'fields': {
+              'yellow': {
+                'type': 'string'
+              }
+            }
+          }
+        }
+      }
+    }
+    ```

 <br>